Aldaviva/ThrottleDebounce/Readme.md

         - `Delays.Logarithmic`
         - `Delays.MonteCarlo`
         - any custom function that returns a `TimeSpan`
     - `Func<Exception, long, bool>?
 IsRetryAllowed` — whether the delegate is permitted to execute again after a given `Exception` instance and attempt number, starting with `0`.
 Return `true` to allow another retry, or `false` for `Retrier.Attempt` to abort and throw the disallowed exception.
 For example, you may want to retry after HTTP 500 errors since subsequent requests may succeed, but stop after the first failure for an HTTP 403 error which probably won't succeed if the same request is sent again.
 Optional, `null` defaults to retrying on all exceptions, but regardless of this property, Retrier never retries on an `OutOfMemoryException`.
-If your attempt func is asynchronous, you may specify an asynchronous `IsRetryAllowed` by creating an `Options.Async` instead of `Options`.
+If your attempt func is asynchronous, you may specify an asynchronous `IsRetryAllowed` by creating an `AsyncRetryOptions` instead of `RetryOptions`.
     - `Action<Exception, long>?
 AfterFailure` — a delegate to run extra logic after an attempt fails, if you want to log a message or perform any cleanup.
 Similar to `BeforeRetry` except it runs before waiting for `Delay` instead of after.
 Optional, defaults to not running anything.
 The `long` parameter is the attempt number that most recently failed, starting with `0` the first time this action is called.
 The most recent `Exception` is also passed.
 Runs before waiting for `Delay` and `BeforeRetry`.
-If your attempt func is asynchronous, you may specify an asynchronous `AfterFailure` by creating an `Options.Async` instead of `Options`.
+If your attempt func is asynchronous, you may specify an asynchronous `AfterFailure` by creating an `AsyncRetryOptions` instead of `RetryOptions`.
     - `Action<Exception, long>?
 BeforeRetry` — a delegate to run extra logic before a retry attempt, for example, if you want to log a message or perform any cleanup before the next attempt.
 Similar to `AfterFailure` except it runs after waiting for `Delay` instead of before.
 Optional, defaults to not running anything.
 The `long` parameter is the attempt number that will be run next, starting with `1` the first time this action is called.
 The most recent `Exception` is also passed.
 Runs after both `AfterFailure` and waiting for `Delay`.
-If your attempt func is asynchronous, you may specify an asynchronous `BeforeRetry` by creating an `Options.Async` instead of `Options`.
+If your attempt func is asynchronous, you may specify an asynchronous `BeforeRetry` by creating an `AsyncRetryOptions` instead of `RetryOptions`.
     - `CancellationToken?
 CancellationToken` — used to cancel the attempts and delays before they have all completed.
 Optional, defaults to no cancellation token.
 When cancelled, `Attempt` throws a `TaskCancelledException`.

 #### Asynchrony
 If the delegate `Func` returns a `Task` or `Task<T>`, Retrier will await it to determine if it threw an exception.
-In this case, you should await `Retrier.Attempt` to get the final return value or exception.
+In this case, you should `await Retrier.Attempt` to get the final return value or exception.

+Otherwise, if the delegate synchronously returns `void` or `T`, Retrier naturally will block its caller's thread, including during delays, to determine the final return value or exception.
+To prevent thread blocking, await an async overload by making the delegate return a task.

 #### Return value
 If your delegate runs successfully without throwing an exception, `Attempt` will return your delegate `Func`'s return value, or `void` if the delegate is an `Action` that doesn't return anything.

 #### Exceptions
-If Retrier ran out of attempts or time to retry, it will rethrow the last exception thrown by the delegate, or, if `Options.CancellationToken` was canceled, a `TaskCanceledException`.
+If Retrier ran out of attempts or time to retry, it will rethrow the last exception thrown by the delegate, or, if `RetryOptions.CancellationToken` was canceled, a `TaskCanceledException`.

 #### Sequence
 1. Run delegate (attempt #0)